Are you just getting into paddle boarding but have no idea where to start? The easiest place to begin is with your clothing!

 2. Sun Protection

-Whether it's cold or hot out, you're most likely going to be paddleboarding in the morning or afternoon when the sun is out in full force.
-Harsh sun on your face isn't easy to deal with, even if you're wearing sunscreen.
+Whether it's cold or hot out, you're most likely going to be paddle boarding in the morning or afternoon when the sun is out in full force.
+Harsh sun on your face isn't easy to deal with, even if you're wearing broad spectrum sunscreen.

-To protect your face and eyes from the sun, remember to bring a wide-brim hat and sunglasses.
+To protect your face and eyes from the sun, remember to bring a sun hat and sunglasses to protect your face and eyes from the harmful UVA and UVB rays.
 You want to be able to see clearly at all times, and these items will cut down on the glare and squinting.

-Ultraviolet (UV) radiation from the sun can damage both your skin and your eyes if you're not care.
+Ultraviolet (UV) rays from the sun can damage both your skin and your eyes if you're not careful.
 Wraparound sunglasses and a wide-brim hat are simple ways to avoid photokeratits, or inflammation of the cornea.

 Without prolonged protection, your eyes can experience frequent blinking and watering, blurred vision, eye swilling, and even a "gritty" feeling.